Libya split deepens as Sirte parliament passes budget | Politics

 Libya's parliament approved a budget on Wednesday for the government it appointed in March despite the incumbent administration refusing to step down, a move that may accelerate a return to parallel rule.

-In Tripoli, Abdulhamid al-Dbeibah, who was installed last year through a U.N.-backed process to head an interim unity government, has rejected the parliament's appointment of Bashagha and says he will step down only after an election.
+In Tripoli, Abdulhamid al-Dbeibah, installed last year through a U.N.-backed process to head an interim unity government, has said he will only step down after an election.
+Underlining Libya's divide, parliament speaker Aguila Saleh told lawmakers that Tripoli was controlled by outlaw groups and there were "local and international parties" seeking to prolong the crisis.

+The Central Bank of Libya (CBL), which is based in Tripoli and is the only internationally recognised depository for Libyan oil revenues, finances Dbeibah's government.
+Under previous agreements, however, it pays salaries across Libya's political divide including to fighters on different sides.

+Lawmaker Saed Amgeb told Reuters that CBL Governor Sadiq al-Kabir would not be able to refuse to finance the budget, citing an agreement between parliament and Libya's High State Council.
+Libya analysts say if the CBL refuses to fund Bashagha's budget, parliament may ask the head of its eastern branch to do so, effectively ending the CBL reunification process.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)